- In the Catalog tree, right-click the geodatabase or feature dataset to which you want to import a dataset. Click Import > Feature Class (single).

 - Field Map (optional) — Choose the fields and field contents from the inputs.

 Each of the unique input fields are listed on the Field Map window, and when expanded, you can see a list of all the input field occurrences (subfields).
 New fields can also be added.For each field map, you can add, rename, or delete output fields as well as set properties such as data type and merge rule.
 You can also delete an output field's subfields, and you can format any output field's values if the data type is text.

-- Configuration Keyword (optional)—This setting defines the storage parameters (configuration) for file and ArcSDE geodatabases.
+- Configuration Keyword (optional)—This setting defines the storage parameters (configuration) for file and enterprise geodatabases.
 Personal geodatabases do not use configuration keywords.

-ArcSDE configuration keywords for ArcSDE at the Enterprise level are set up by your database administrator.
+Configuration keywords at the enterprise level are set up by your database administrator.